 - Monteverde Cloud Forest Biological Reserve to Santa Elena downtown: 6 AM, 830 AM (high season), 2 PM and 4 PM.

-The Monteverde Cloud Forest Reserve entrance fee for foreigners is $25 USD per person and $12 USD per child from 6 to 12 years.
-They take cash (USD and colones) and credit card.
+The Monteverde Cloud Forest Reserve entrance fee for foreigners is $26 USD per person and $13 USD per child from 6 to 12 years.
+They take cash (USD and colones) and credit card (Visa/Mastercard).
+These are the rates for tickets for a self guided walk.

 The reserve is open everyday from 7 AM to 4 PM.